isjakewong/isjakewong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD student of Computer Science at Cornell University.
 Previously, I obtained my masters' degrees in Biomedical Engineering at Johns Hopkins University and Electronic Engineering at Tsinghua University.
-My current research interest lies in machine learning for computational biomedicine.
+My current research interest lies in machine learning with its applications in science, health, and sustainability.
+Specifically, I research probablistic generative modeling, self-supervised learning, graph representation learning, and AI for scientific discovery.

 I am open to collaboration! 😃